welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 ### Keyboard

+![Keyboard Availables][keyboard-screenshot]

-You can select from a keyboard without any shape, a square shape, or a circle shape, depending on the look and feel you want to achieve.
-Don't forget to add the namespace on your XAML:
+You can select from a keyboard a circle shape, a keyboard without shape, or a square shape, depending on the look and feel you want to achieve.
+Don't forget to add the namespace on your XAML file:

 ```xaml
 xmlns:keyboard="clr-namespace:MauiCodes.Views.Components.Keyboards;assembly=MauiCodes"
 ```

-![Keyboard Availables][keyboard-screenshot]

 Here's an example: